cyberbotics/webots-doc/guide/using-numerical-optimization-methods.md

 controller needs to be executed in a `Supervisor` in order to access the `wb_supervisor_field_*()` functions that are necessary to read and reset the robot's position.
 So when using this approach, the robot must be based on a `Supervisor` node in the Scene Tree.
-Note that this approach is not suitable to optimize a `DifferentialWheels` robot, because due to the class hierarchy, a robot cannot be a `DifferentialWheels` and a `Supervisor` at the same time.

 #### Using two distinct types of controllers

-If, on the contrary, your simulation requires the simultaneous execution of several robots, e.g. swarm robotics, or if your robot is a `DifferentialWheels`, then it is advised to use two distinct types of controller: one for the optimization algorithm and one for the robot's behavior.
+If, on the contrary, your simulation requires the simultaneous execution of several robots, e.g. swarm robotics, it is advised to use two distinct types of controller: one for the optimization algorithm and one for the robot's behavior.
 The optimization algorithm should go in a `Supervisor` controller while the robots' behavior can go in a regular (non-Supervisor) controller.